xh2002/CSC4160/Assignment/Assignment3/README.md

 What is the role of a Lambda function in serverless deployment?
 How does the lambda_handler function work to process requests?

 >Answer:
-A Lambda function is the core component of AWS's serverless architecture, allowing you to execute code without provisioning or managing servers.
+A Lambda function is the core component of AWS's serverless architecture, allowing users to execute code without provisioning or managing servers.
 It runs in response to various triggers, such as HTTP requests or S3 bucket events.
 The lambda_handler function serves as the entry point for the code execution.
 It receives event data and context information, processes the request based on the logic defined, and returns a response to the invoking service or user.

 API Gateway and Lambda Integration (0.5 point):